xkoumori/Project-02/README.md

 - While Loop was executed properly.
 - Until loop was executed properly, but backup.sh wasn't working properly.
 	- backup.sh came back as a failed backup, and shows that total_archived_files command was not found.

+Code Review (Dylan)
+Your code was done very well. it is formatted in a way that is easy to read.
+All of your indents, spaces, and brackets were well done.
+I did not see any errors in your code while reviewing it.
+It looks like you are missing the "for" code block.
+That is the only negative aspect about your code, everything lese looked fine to me.